kermitt2/grobid-example/Readme.md

 > mvn install

+### The example: Extracting header metadata and citations from a PDF in BibTeX format

-Extracting the header of a PDf file and outputting the result in the BibTeX file `out.bib` can be obtained with command:
+Extracting the header of a PDF file and outputting the result in the BibTeX file `out.bib` can be obtained with command:

 > mvn exec:exec -Pprocess_header_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib

-Extracting the citations of a PDf file and outputting the results in the BibTeX file `out.bib`:
+Extracting the citations of a PDF file and outputting the results in the BibTeX file `out.bib`:

 > mvn exec:exec -Pprocess_citation_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib